 Dessert/snacks/beverages: 1 homemade mini cheesecake, 12 pretzel crisps in everything bagel flavor with 2tbsp garlic hummus

-Dinner: a slice of yesterday’s leftover plain homemade pizza, romaine lettuce and cut up grilled chicken breast with 2 tbsp simply dressed olive oil & balsamic vinegar dressing
+Dinner: a slice of yesterday's leftover plain homemade pizza, romaine lettuce and cut up grilled chicken breast with 2 tablespoon simply dressed olive oil & balsamic vinegar dressing

-Snacks/beverages/dessert: 1 slice Ezekiel bread, 1 tbsp peanut butter, iced skinny venti vanilla latte, 2 mini cheesecakes
+Snacks/beverages/dessert: 1 slice Ezekiel bread, 1 tablespoon peanut butter, iced skinny venti vanilla latte, 2 mini cheesecakes

 April 4: Breakfast: out for brunch, cornbread French toast with a sliced apple and caramel sauce with a dollop of vanilla bean mascarpone on top.
 Iced coffee with milk and stevia